Guangyu-Yang/JULiP/README.md

 JULiP is a program for Intron selection from RNA-seq reads aligned to a genome from multi samples.

-Julip produces high quality in introns in two stages.
-Stage 1 collect the introns from multiple samples extracted from spliced read alignments, filtered the low quality introns.
-Stage 2 use Lasso regulated linear programming to determine a set of introns for each gene.
+Julip generate reliable introns in two stages.
+Stage 1 collect the introns from multiple samples extracted from spliced read alignments, filter the low quality introns, detect gene regions.
+Stage 2 use Lasso regulated linear programming to determine a set of introns for each gene region.

-determine the gene regions by introns and mapped regions

 ### <a name="usage"></a> Usage